javascript-tutorial/en.javascript.info/2-ui/3-event-details/7-keyboard-events/article.md

 Now arrows and deletion works well.

 Even though we have the key filter, one still can enter anything using a mouse and right-click + Paste.
 So the filter is not 100% reliable.

-The more reliable approach would be to track the `input` event -- it triggers after any modification.
-There we can check the new value and highlight/modify it when it's invalid.
+The alternative approach would be to track the `oninput` event -- it triggers *after* any modification.
+There we can check the new `input.value` and highlight/modify the `<input>` when it's invalid.
+Or we can use both event handlers together.

 ## Legacy